kliment/Printrun/README.md

    ...
    pronterface.pot
 ```
+Pronterface search for installed translation files on `/usr/share` for Linux.
+For
+Windows and macOS it will find the folder `.\locale` on the same location where
+the binaries are installed (where you will find them when you download the distributed
+binaries).

-Copy the updated folder locale over the same folder of your Pronterface installation
+Copy the updated folder `.\locale` over the same folder of your Pronterface
-after you update a translation and restart Ponterface.
-The file pronterface.po is
+installation after you update a translation and then restart Ponterface.
-not needed for a functional translation but helpful, if you want to update your
+The file pronterface.po is not needed for a functional translation but helpful,
-translation.
-Restart Pronterface after each update.
+if you want to work on your translation.

 ### Providing a new or updated translation